 - 1. Click Traffic, Rate Limit. - 2.
-Set the interface type to Port or Trunk. - 3.
-Enable the Rate Limit Status for the required interface. - 4.
-Set the rate limit for required interfaces. - 5.
+Enable the rate limit Status for the required ports. - 3.
+Set the rate limit for the individual ports. - 4.
 Click Apply.

-Figure 130: Configuring Rate Limits
+Figure 136: Configuring Rate Limits

 Storm Control

 Use the Traffic > Storm Control page to configure broadcast, multicast, and unknown unicast storm control thresholds.
 Traffic storms may occur when a device on your network is malfunctioning, or if application programs are not well designed or properly configured.
 If there is too much traffic on your network, performance can be severely degraded or everything can come to complete halt.